miautort/PCB-Shark/README.md

 **The resistor values depend on the chosen LED color

-Below is a screenshot of the electric circuit itself; below that the PCB design, first without mass plan, then with.
+Below is a screenshot of the electric circuit itself; below that the PCB design, first without ground plan, then with.

 <img width="914" height="623" alt="image" src="https://github.com/user-attachments/assets/86bd527a-af78-4e02-9bc0-3a3d2d9862e2" />